erwinkn/erwinkn.github.io/content/blog/cement/index.md

 I've been working for the past few months with {{< sidenote id=1 >}}Vicat{{< /sidenote >}}, a large French cement group, on their climate strategy.
 Coming from the computer science world, I had to learn everything along the way and I quickly became fascinated.

 Whenever I talk about my work, people are quick to note that "it's great that the industry is making progress on the climate problem, but don't forget: *it's still concrete after all*."
-I mean, I even get stopped at organic food markets when I go there with a Vicat shopping bag!
+I mean, I even get stopped at organic food markets when I go there with a Vicat shopping bag.

 I want to unpack this observation and the assumptions behind it.
 Why is concrete harmful?
 How is it harmful?
 Can "eco-friendly" concrete actually mean something?
 Or is there something inherently problematic with it?
 Can we solve this problem?
 If so, how will the buildings and the material world around us evolve in response?